dermotreynolds/data.io.docs/strategy/Strategy.md

 ## Motivations

 Typically, an organisations will have a number of different [motivations](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/strategy/motivations) for performing a transformation, each of with varying priorities, time horizons and stakeholders.

-You motivations need to be [classified](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/strategy/motivations#classify-your-motivations) as they will drive your cloud adoption strategy.
+You motivations need to be [classified](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/strategy/motivations#classify-your-motivations) and agreed with stakeholders as they will drive your cloud adoption strategy.

 |Critical business events					                    |Migration					                    |Innovation						                    |
 |-								                                |-						                        |-							                        |